JWicher/Sound-Whiskers/.ai/api-plan.md

   - Add/remove adjusts positions accordingly; maintain uniqueness by `trackUri`.
   - On add, clients must provide `artist`, `title`, and `album` metadata (denormalized); server validates and persists.
 Reorder/delete do not modify metadata.
 - Export to Spotify
-  - Create new playlist each export; name template “Sound Whiskers – {YYYY-MM-DD}”.
+  - Create new playlist each export; use playlist name given by user while creating a playlist in the app.
   - Default private; include attribution in description.
   - Handle rate limiting and token refresh automatically; transactional semantics: best-effort insert; return count exported.
 - Billing